NiceThingsHaver/AnonMC/README.md

 - The chat formatting with each message being attributed a number, with greentext and everything.
 - /name
 - The spoof of names and UUIDs in TAB and nametags
+- Replacing the chat messages containing the player's actual name with different ones to hide the name.

 # Not yet added:
 - Random IDs